-Without the open flame, or combustion process that is necessary for cigarettes, cigars and other products, the inhalation process with vaporizers is increasingly more effective than traditional heating methods.
-Vaporizers create smoke with much lower temperatures, allowing for less burn-off of products and a more concentrated smoke, allowing users to consume more per occurrence without the toxins believed to be present during traditional burning methods.
-While most of the scientific research and fact finding that has surrounded the industry remains in question to whether using a vaporizer is a safer alternative to smoking either tobacco or cannabis.
+Without the open flame or combustion process that is necessary for cigarettes, cigars and other products, the inhalation process with vaporizers is increasingly more effective than traditional heating methods.
+Vaporizers create smoke with much lower temperatures, allowing for less burn-off of products and more concentrated smoke, allowing users to consume more per occurrence without the toxins believed to be present during traditional burning methods.
+While most of the scientific research and fact-finding that has surrounded the industry remains in question to whether using a vaporizer is a safer alternative to smoking either tobacco or cannabis.

 What are Vape Merchant Accounts?